gatsbyjs/gatsby/docs/docs/how-to/previews-deploys-hosting/deploying-to-aws-amplify.md

 1. [Sign up for an AWS Account](https://portal.aws.amazon.com/billing/signup?redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation).
 There are no upfront charges or any term commitments to create an AWS account and signing up gives you immediate access to the AWS Free Tier

-2. This guide assumes that you have setup a Gatsby project.
+2. This guide assumes that you have set up a Gatsby project.
 If you need to set up a project, start with the [Gatsby Auth starter with AWS Amplify](https://github.com/dabit3/gatsby-auth-starter-aws-amplify) then come back.
 The starter implements a basic authentication flow for signing up signing in users as well as protected client side routing.

 ![Gatsby Amplify](../../images/amplify-gatsby-auth.gif)